Bachelor of Science Degree in Biology or Human Biology

 Two Biology Majors to Meet the Growing and Vital Worlds of Healthcare and Science

 Our biology major will prepare you for a career in lab or field research environment, environmental education, biotechnology, forensic science, industry, science communication, bioregulation, advanced education and many other options, while our human biology major will provide you with the knowledge and skills you need to succeed in clinical labs, medicine and to pursue advanced education.
 You even have opportunities to do undergraduate research and internships in the field.
 We have placed graduates into graduate programs and medical, dental, physical therapy, physician assistant and veterinary schools.

-You also have the benefit of being able to earn your bachelor of science degree in pre-physician assistant/human biology (which is just one course different than our human biology major) and your master of science in physician assistant studies in just five years with our combined programs.
-These competitive programs have a limited number of spots available and some additional admission requirements as noted on the program-specific pages linked above and below.
+You also have the benefit of being able to earn your Bachelor of Science degree in human biology as a pre-physician assistant status student and your master of science in physician assistant studies in just five years with our combined tracks.
+These competitive programs have a limited number of spots available and some additional admission requirements, as noted on the program-specific pages linked above and below.
 Our multi-million dollar renovation to our math and science buildings provides the perfect environment you need to succeed.

 College of Saint Mary is THE place for professional women, which is why we offer the Marie Curie Scholarship Program.
 This prestigious program provides significant financial support and resources for academically talented young women who are interested in biology, chemistry or mathematics.
 You could receive up to $20,000 annually for four years!